dennisfsilva/SICKOMODE/README.md

 - Connect Database to project:
 	- [ ] in the file app.py update from line 24 to 27

-- SOAP or REST or BOTH:
+- SOAP, REST or BOTH:
 	- [ ] implement SOAP (?)
 - IMPORT data files:
 	- [ ] import json and xml format files with users data